 and similarly for \ADV.
 This is a stronger notion, in the sense that any correlated equilibrium is a coarse correlated equilibrium, but not vice versa.
 One obtains an approximate correlated equilibria, in a sense similar to Theorem~\ref{games:thm:beyond}, if \ALG and \ADV have sublinear \emph{internal regret} \citep[][also see Section~\ref{adv:sec-further} in this book]{HartMasCollel-econometrica00}.
 Both results easily extend to games with multiple players.
 We specialized the discussion to the case of two players for ease of presentation only.

-\xhdr{Smooth games.} A prominent recent line of work concerns \emph{smooth games} \citep{Roughgarden-PoA-stoc09,Syrgkanis-stoc13,Lykouris-soda16}, a wide class of multi-player games which admit strong guarantees about the self-interested behavior being ``not too bad". \footnote{More formally, the \emph{price of anarchy} -- the ratio between the social welfare (agents' total reward) in the best centrally coordinated solution and the worst Nash equilibrium -- can be usefully upper-bounded in terms of the game parameters.
-More background can be found in the textbook \citet{Tim-20lectures-2016}, as well as in many recent classes on algorithmic game theory.} Repeated smooth games also admit strong convergence results: convergence in the social welfare of the average play, for arbitrary regret-minimizing algorithms \citep{TotalAnarchy-stoc08,Roughgarden-PoA-stoc09}.
-Moreover, faster convergence at the rate $\tilde{O}(\tfrac{1}{t})$ holds under some assumptions on the algorithms' structure \citep{Syrgkanis-nips15,Foster-nips16}.
+\xhdr{Smooth games} is a wide class of multi-player games which admit strong guarantees about the self-interested behavior being ``not too bad" \citep{Roughgarden-PoA-stoc09,Syrgkanis-stoc13,Lykouris-soda16}. \footnote{More formally, the \emph{price of anarchy} -- the ratio between the social welfare (agents' total reward) in the best centrally coordinated solution and the worst Nash equilibrium -- can be usefully upper-bounded in terms of the game parameters.
+More background can be found in the textbook \citet{Tim-20lectures-2016}, as well as in many recent classes on algorithmic game theory.} Repeated smooth games admit strong convergence guarantees: social welfare of average play converges over time, for arbitrary regret-minimizing algorithms \citep{TotalAnarchy-stoc08,Roughgarden-PoA-stoc09}.
+Moreover, one can achieve faster convergence, at the rate $\tilde{O}(\tfrac{1}{t})$, under some assumptions on the algorithms' structure \citep{Syrgkanis-nips15,Foster-nips16}.

-\xhdr{Cognitive radios.} An application to \emph{cognitive radius} has generated much interest, starting from \citet{MultiPlayerMAB-Poor08,MultiPlayerMAB-Liu10,MultiPlayerMAB-Anima11}, and continuing to, \eg \citet{MultiPlayerMAB-Mannor14,MultiPlayerMAB-Shamir-icml16,MultiPlayerMAB-Perchet-18,MultiPlayerMAB-Sellke-19}.
-In this application, multiple radius transmit simultaneously in a shared medium.
+\xhdr{Cognitive radios.} An application to \emph{cognitive radios} has generated much interest, starting from \citet{MultiPlayerMAB-Poor08,MultiPlayerMAB-Liu10,MultiPlayerMAB-Anima11}, and continuing to, \eg \citet{MultiPlayerMAB-Mannor14,MultiPlayerMAB-Shamir-icml16,MultiPlayerMAB-Perchet-18,MultiPlayerMAB-Sellke-19}.
+In this application, multiple radios transmit simultaneously in a shared medium.
 Each radio can switch among different available channels.
 Whenever two radios transmit on the same channel, a \emph{collision} occurs, and the transmission does not get through.
 Each radio chooses channels over time using a multi-armed bandit algorithm.
 The whole system can be modeled as a repeated game between bandit algorithms.

 This line of work has focused on designing algorithms which work well in the repeated game, rather than studying the repeated game between arbitrary algorithms.
 Various assumptions are made regarding whether and to which extent communication among algorithms is allowed, the algorithms can be synchronized with one another, and collisions are detected.
 It is typically assumed that each radio transmits continuously.